 It’s the dream tour for photographers and, of course, non-photographer partners are equally welcome!
 In a small group (6-10 max) and with Ian’s friendly advice and tuition, you’ll learn how to take better pictures of wildlife, sunsets and sunrises, people and landscapes.
 Ian will help you understand digital workflow and develop techniques for post-processing your images.

 Our all-inclusive price offers extremely good value and, as the cherry on top, you’ll be supporting Ol Pejeta’s conservancy programme and associated community projects.

 Just what you’re looking for?
-Book your tour here.
+Book your workshop here.